damien-meere/full_stack_milestone/README.md

 ![User Admin](documentation/SiteImages/Admin_Users.jpg)

-The **UserProfile** model is directly associated with a specific User object, and is used to maintaining default delivery information for that individual.
+The **UserProfile** model is directly associated with a specific User object and is used to maintaining default delivery information for that individual.
 This model maintains a One-to-One relationship with it's associated User Object.
 On deletion of the referenced User object, the related UserProfile object is also deleted.
 The following fields provide all the information required to fulfil any orders that the user might make through the site.
 This is bound directly to the Order model as a Foreign Key.